bkudria/speakeasy/SPEC.md

  • It checks for proper JSON formatting in the transcript file
  • It verifies the audio file can be processed by ffmpeg
  • All errors are reported with clear, actionable messages

+## Assumptions

+ • Speakeasy expects that the `"speaker_labels"` field in Amazon Transcribe JSON is always a valid object (Hash).
+If this field is absent or provided as a different type, the script will interpret the speaker count as zero and skip extracting speaker-specific audio.